The keto diet revolves around a significant lack of carbohydrates to put the body into ketosis.

 What Are The Health Benefits of Keto

-As we’ve already briefed on, the main focus of keto for many people is weight loss, which is why people wouldn’t think it’s something that would interest bodybuilders.
+As we’ve already briefed on, the main focus of keto for many people is weight loss, which is why people wouldn’t think it would interest bodybuilders.

 But there is so much more to this diet than you probably realize, which is one reason why people such as bodybuilders turn to a keto diet for their general health and fitness goals.